 The program is a relatively recent development, and replaces a number of older programs (uploadclient, downloadclient, libemen2client, etc.) that performed similar functions in the past.

-This version is updated frequently (currently about once every two weeks), and this page is "primary" download location.
-I try to thoroughly test each version before publishing it here.
+I try to thoroughly test each version before publishing, but there is always the possibility of bugs, edge cases, or other issues.
 If you find any problems, please contact Ian Rees, email@example.com, and include the command you ran, how it failed, and the complete program output.

 ./emen2client.py <action> Actions available: upload, download, sync For detailed help: ./emen2client.py <action> --help